mmmarinho/ROS2_Tutorial/docs/source/cpp/cpp_node.rst

     .. tab-item:: package.xml

+        The :file:`package.xml` works the same way as in :program:`ament_python`, with the exception of the two lines about :program:`ament_cmake` shown below.

         :download:`package.xml <../../../ros2_tutorial_workspace/src/cpp_package_with_a_node/package.xml>`

         .. literalinclude:: ../../../ros2_tutorial_workspace/src/cpp_package_with_a_node/package.xml
            :language: xml
            :linenos:
-           :emphasize-lines: 10
+           :emphasize-lines: 10,18

     .. tab-item:: CMakeLists.txt

+        A *one-size-fits-most* solution is shown below.
+For each new Node we add a block to the :file:`CMakeLists.txt` with the following format.

         :download:`CMakeLists.txt <../../../ros2_tutorial_workspace/src/cpp_package_with_a_node/CMakeLists.txt>`

         .. literalinclude:: ../../../ros2_tutorial_workspace/src/cpp_package_with_a_node/CMakeLists.txt
            :language: cmake
            :linenos:
+           :emphasize-lines: 12-47

 Making C++ ROS2 Nodes
 ---------------------

 .. admonition:: (Murilo's) ``rclcpp`` best practices

-   For each new Node, we make three files following the style below.
+   For each new C++ Node, we make three files following the style below.

    For a Node called ``print_forever_node`` we have
    #. :file:`src/print_forever_node.hpp` with the Node's class definition.
 In general, this is not exported to other packages, so it should not be in the package's :file:`include` folder.